alexiscaira/dataviz-project/README.md

 ~Week 6: Create a concept of state & enable users to change the type of data via a input source & update the graphs/axis label/title to reflect~

-Week 7: Split bars by perciptation type
+~Week 7: Split bars by perciptation type/Add key for perciptation type~

-Week 8: Add key for perciptation type
+Week 8: Explore options for on-hover perciptation animation/Add trend toggle and display line

-Week 9: Explore options for on-hover perciptation animation
+Week 9: Add map and integrate geohash data

-Week 10: Add cross fade/animation for when chart changes (large unknown here - I've done this in Kotlin/Jetpack Compose but not in React Native)
+Week 10: Add markers shaped like bigfoots for area

-Week 11: Add trend toggle and interaction state
+Week 11: Add tool tip on hover to show city/state data

-Week 12: Display trend line on graph based on state and polish
+Week 12: Polish and integrate vizes to let users choose the view they want to use